C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 to ourselves some time after we have created the function.
 Here are a few rules of thumb that you might like to consider.

-* Use a naming scheme, and use it consistently.
-In this book we use UPPERCASE for constants, TitleCase for classes (including exceptions), camel- Case for GUI (Graphical User Interface) functions and methods (covered in Chapter 15), and lowercase or lowercase_with_underscores for everything else.
+* Use a naming scheme, and use it consistently. see `Style Guide for Python Code <http://legacy.python.org/dev/peps/pep-0008/#naming-conventions>`_
+  for naming convention
 * For all names, avoid abbreviations, unless they are both standardized and widely used.
 * Be proportional with variable and parameter names: x is a perfectly good